Tax Laws for 2019

 1. The minimum IRS penalty for filing 60 or more days late is the lesser of $435 (was $215) or 100% of tax due, starting 2019.

-(B) The penalty for not having health insurance is eliminated starting in 2019.
-(C) For post-2018 divorces, alimony is not deductible by the payer nor taxable to the recipient.
+2. The penalty for not having health insurance is eliminated starting in 2019.

 (G) 529 Plan distributions can now be used for tuition at elementary or secondary public, private or religious schools, up to $10,000 per student.

-Because employee un-reimbursed job expenses cannot be claimed on your 2018 tax return (except for ministers’ Social Security Tax calculations), have your employer reimburse all job expenses!
-Contact us or register for our “Setting Up an Accountable Plan” video for more help.
+Because employee un-reimbursed job expenses cannot be claimed on your tax return (except for ministers’ Social Security Tax calculations), have your employer reimburse all job expenses.
+Here’s why we recommend that you look into an accountable plan.